ji-zai/personal-site/content/essays/seek-truth.md

 - There is a beautiful equation here that demonstrates the exponential nature of increase in delusion when you add an additional member to the team.
 - There is also a point to be made about the "weakest link": one sufficiently self-deluded teammate can bring the entire team down.
+- Talk about how companies fail as a consequence of collective delusion.
+Use the terminology from "What stops us from seeking truth optimally" section above - which list out all the ways in which we can be deluded about a system.
 ### Bias != intuition.
 (TODO: seek truth about this)

 ## III) Why seeking truth is the only skill